How To Participate

 - Contribute additional buccal samples for research when requesting tests at the UC Davis Veterinary Genetics Laboratory (VGL) – Feline Test.
 Additional samples are submitted by clicking a box when submitting genetic tests and printing an extra submission form for Cat PHIR (Cat Phenotypic & Health Information Registry).
 The VGL sends these samples to the Lyons Laboratory.
 Later you will be contacted by Cat PHIR to provide health information regarding your cat.
 Please see – Sampling Protocols – for instructions on buccal swab collections.

-- Perform your cat DNA testing at the UC Davis Veterinary Genetics Laboratory or other university-associated service laboratories.
+- Perform your cat DNA testing at university-associated service laboratories or laboratories that contribute to research efforts.
 University-associated laboratories are more likely to store samples long-term and can readily provide them to investigators.
 Data from the testing is more readily shared as well.
 The Lyons lab encourages services laboratories to perform cat testing and we are willing to support any laboratory that asks for assistance.

 DNA Collection Instructions